iifl-logo

 The meetings of the Board are scheduled at regular intervals to discuss and decide on matters of business performance, policies, strategies and other matters of significance.
 The schedule of the meetings is circulated in advance, to ensure proper planning and effective participation.
 In certain exigencies, decisions of the Board are also accorded through circulation.

-During the financial year 2023-24, the Board met 5 (five) times virtually on June 21,2023; August 12, 2023; November 14, 2023; February 10, 2024; and March 21, 2024 respectively.
-The maximum interval between any two meetings did not exceed 120 days, as prescribed in the Companies Act, 2013.
-Detailed information regarding the meetings of the Board and its Committees are included in the Corporate Governance Report, which forms part of this Annual Report.
+During the financial year 2024-25, the Board met 5 (five) times virtually on May 30, 2024; July 26, 2024; October 25, 2024; February 13, 2025; and March 27, 2025 respectively.
+The maximum interval between any 2 (two) meetings did not exceed 120 (One Hundred and Twenty) days, as prescribed in the Companies Act, 2013.
+Detailed information regarding the meetings of the Board and its Committees are included in the Corporate Governance Report, which forms part of the Annual Report.

 AUDITORS Statutory Auditors

 M/s.
-CNGSN & Associates LLP, Chartered Accountants, Chennai (Firm ICAI Registration No: 004925S/S200036) were re-appointed as the Statutory Auditors of the Company for a term of 5 (five) consecutive years, to hold office from the conclusion of the 74th AGM held on September 30, 2021 till the conclusion of the 79th AGM of the Company, at such remuneration as may be decided by the Board in consultation with the Statutory Auditors of the Company.
+CNGSN & Associates LLP, Chartered Accountants (Firm ICAI Registration No: 004925S/S200036), Chennai, were re-appointed as the Statutory Auditors of the Company for a term of 5 (five) consecutive years, to hold office from the conclusion of the 74th AGM held on September 30, 2021 till the conclusion of the 79th AGM of the Company, at such remuneration as may be decided by the Board of Directors in consultation with the Statutory Auditors of the Company, from time to time.

-The Auditors Report on the financial statements of the Company for the financial year ended March 31, 2024 contains the following observations:
+The Auditors Report on the financial statements of the Company for the financial year ended March 31, 2025 contains the following qualification, reservation or adverse remark or disclaimer:

-The Auditors Report is enclosed with the financial statements forming part of this Annual Report.
+The Auditors Report is enclosed with the fi nancial statements forming part of the Annual Report.

 Reporting of Fraud by Auditors